yii2tech/illuminate/docs/bridge-di.md

 var_dump($objectFromLaravel === $objectCreatedByYii); // outputs 'true'
 ```

-> Note: you are able to access Laravel DI container anywhere within your Yii application, using [[\Illuminate\Container\Container::getInstance()]].
+> Note: you are able to access Laravel DI container anywhere within your Yii application, using `\Illuminate\Container\Container::getInstance()`.
   However, you are not allowed to use Yii DI container or service locator within Laravel application.

 You may configure Yii DI container to be used via "yii.middleware.container" configuration key.
-If it is set [[\Yii2tech\Illuminate\Http\YiiApplicationMiddleware]]
+If it is set, `\Yii2tech\Illuminate\Http\YiiApplicationMiddleware`
 will bootstrap it automatically before running Yii application.
 Laravel configuration example:

 ```php